Claude 3 Family: Haiku, Sonnet and Opus Compared

 Conclusion

 The Claude 3 family closes the gap Anthropic had vs OpenAI in top-tier capability.
 Opus is a real option for frontier tasks.
 Sonnet is the pragmatic default.
 Haiku opens high-volume cases with decent quality.
 200k context across all three is a concrete advantage vs GPT-4 Turbo.
 The Anthropic-vs-OpenAI choice is no longer “who has the best” but “which fits your case and provider preference”.
-Available on Bedrock and Vertex expands options for European compliance.
 Worth having both in your strategy, not just one.